 The primary vision for the Norwegian housing policy is adequate and secure housing for all.

+Providing information and guidelines is an important measure for achieving the policy objectives.
 In order to facilitate the functioning of the housing and building markets, the Department ensures that there is a sound, effective legal framework, an efficient system for dealing with building matters, slower rises in construction costs, a high level of expertise and an efficient inspection system for the building industry.
-The Department also ensures that the relevant information is available and that the housing and building markets are transparent.
+The Department also ensures that the relevant information is available and maintains an overview over the housing and building markets.